apache/pulsar/site2/docs/functions-package.md

     mvn package
     ```

     After the Java function is packaged, a `target` directory is created automatically.
-Open the `target` directory to see if there is a jar package similar to `java-function-1.0-SNAPSHOT.jar`.
+Open the `target` directory to check if there is a JAR package similar to `java-function-1.0-SNAPSHOT.jar`.

 4. Run the Java function.